 - Service Animals should not be distracted; they are working.
 Avoid touching or addressing them;

 - If you are unsure whether it is a Service Animal or a pet, you may ask the Owner/Handler;

 - Service Animals should be fed only by the Owner/Handler;

 - Service Animals foster independence and freedom for persons with disabilities.
 If the Owner/Handler needs your help, they will ask for it.

 Queen's is committed to welcoming people with disabilities who are accompanied by a Service Animal to ensure access to Queen’s University goods, services, facilities, housing, employment, buildings, structures, and premises.
 If a person with a disability is accompanied by a Guide Dog or other Service Animal, University Providers shall ensure that the person is permitted to enter the premises with the animal and to keep the animal with them, unless the animal is otherwise excluded from the premises.
 More information on situations or environments that may exclude Service Animals, please refer to Queen’s Service Animals on Campus Policy.
 Regulations under Ontario’s Health Protection & Promotion Act (2020) state that service animals are permitted in rooms where food is served, sold or offered for sale.

 If a service animal is required to be excluded from a space on campus, other arrangements will need to be explored in order to provide reasonable accommodations for the person with a disability, up to the point of undue hardship, so as to allow the person with a disability to obtain, use or benefit from the University’s services and facilities.
-For more information, please contact the Accessibility Coordinator.
+For more information, please connect with the Accessibility Hub.

 - Allow a Service Animal to accompany the Owner/Handler at all times and in all areas on campus where members of the public (visitors and students) customarily have access, or in the case of an employee, where employees customarily have access.